wechuli/algorithms/algorithms-analysis/notes.md

 Thus, the highest-degree term in a polynomial is the term that determines the asymptotic growth rate of that polynomial.

 ### Characterizing Functions in Simplest Terms

 In general, we should use the big-Oh notation to charasterize a function as closely as possible.
 It is also considered poor taste to include constant factors and lower-order terms in the big-Oh notation.We should strive to describe the function in the big-OH in simplest terms

 The seven functionas described are the most common functions used in conjunction with the big-Oh notation to characterize the running times and space usage of algorithms.
 Indeed, we typically use the names of these functions to refer to the running tmes of the algorithms they characterize.

+## Big-Omega

+Just as the big-Oh notation provides an asymptotic way of saying that a function is 'less than or equal to' another function, the following notations provide an asymptotic way of saying that a function grows at a rate that is 'greater than or equal to that of another.

+Let f(n) and g(n) be functions mapping positive integers to positive real numbers.
+We say that f(n) is Omega g(n) pronounced 'f(n) is big-Omega of g(n)' if g(n) id O(f(n)), that is , there is a real constant c>0 and an integer constant n0 >\_1 such that

+                f(n)>_cg(n) for n>_n0

+This definition allows us to say asymptotically that one function is greater than or equal to another up to a constant factor.

+## Big-Theta

+In addition, there is anotation that allows us to say that two functions grow at the same rate, up to constant factors.We say that f (n) is Θ(g(n)), pronounced “ f (n) is big-Theta of g(n),” if f (n) is O(g(n)) and f (n) is Ω(g(n)) , that is, there are real constants c' > 0 and c'' > 0, and an integer constant n0 ≥ 1 such that

+                c'g(n) ≤ f (n) ≤ c''g(n), for n ≥ n0.

+## Comparative Analysis

+We can use the big-Oh notation to order classes of functions by asymptotic growth rate.
+Our seven functions are ordered by increasing growth rate in the following sequence, that is, if a function f (n) precedes a function g(n) in the sequence, then f (n) is O(g(n)):

+                1, logn, n, nlog n, n2, n3, 2n.

+## Some Words of Caution inAsymptotic Analysis

+- The use of the big-Oh and related notations can be somewhat misleading should the contant factor they hide be very large.
+This observation raises the issue of what constitutes a 'fast' algorithm.
+Generally speaking, any algorithm running in O(nlogn) time (with a reasonable constant factor) should be considered efficient.
+  Even an O(n^2)-time function may be fast enough in some contexts, that is, when n is small.
+But an algorithm running in O(2n) time should almost never be considered efficient.

+If we must draw a line between efficient and inefficient algorithms, therefore, it is natural to make this distinction be that between those algorithms running in polynomial time and those running in exponential time.
+That is, make the distinction between algorithms with a running time that is O(nc), for some constant c > 1, and those with a running time that is O(bn), for some constant b> 1.
+Like so many notions we have discussed in this section, this too should be taken with a “grain of salt,” for an algorithm running in O(n100) time should probably not be considered “efficient.”
+Even so, the distinction between polynomial-time and exponential-time algorithms is considered a robust measure of tractability.